Kyriosity/read-write/README+/pencraft/README+/opuses/IT-memes.md

 Justified: abilities in exact sciences are no longer a prerequisite for applied programming.
 It's natural to find a sorting algorithm implementation (unless a platform provides one) rather than to write your own or even comprehend/differentiate one.

-This differs much what was on the eve of IT: LINK TO QUOTE: NOT AGED
+This differs much from what was on the eve of IT: LINK TO QUOTE: NOT AGED

 ---------
 </details>